fito-peepteam/Kindle/README.md

 -----
 **Disclaimer: This project is based on Brian Voong's Tutorial.**
-His tutorial goes over the Swift language by building a Kindle lookalike app.

 I dive deeper on some features I found interesting.
-So, if you're following his course and you intend to use this repo expecting similar results - I would suggest not to continue, **as it my code may often vary from the tutorial.**
+So, if you're following his course and you intend to use this repo expecting similar results: I would suggest you otherwise. **This code often differs from the one on his tutorial.**

 Brian has plenty of great tutorials on his website https://www.letsbuildthatapp.com